naototty/swift-s3-sync/README.md

 container on 8080 and host port 10090 to the S3Proxy service listening on 10080 in the container.
 You can edit your ST_AUTH env var and s3cfg as needed.

-You can you the provided `example.env` to tell tell docker-compose how to automatically overlay your customized ports:
+You can use the provided `example.env` to tell tell docker-compose how to automatically overlay your customized ports:

 `cp example.env .env`